Angus Deaton facts for kids

 In 2015, Deaton won that year's Nobel Memorial Prize in Economic Sciences.
 Deaton was "delighted" and described himself as "someone who's concerned with the poor of the world and how people behave, and what gives them a good life."
 The Royal Swedish Academy of Sciences said that economic policy intended to reduce poverty could only be designed once individuals' consumption choices were understood, saying, "More than anyone else, Angus Deaton has enhanced this understanding.
 By linking detailed individual choices and aggregate outcomes, his research has helped transform the fields of microeconomics, macroeconomics, and development economics".
 Deaton is also the author of "Letters from America", a popular semi-annual feature in the Royal Economic Society Newsletter.

-In 2024, Deaton recanted a large part of the economics he previously supported, concluding that the economists' mistakes showed how "Economists could benefit by greater engagement with the ideas of philosophers, historians, and sociologists, just as Adam Smith once did".
+In 2024, Deaton wrote about having changed his mind on a large part of the mainstream economics he had previously supported, concluding that economists' mistakes showed how "Economists could benefit by greater engagement with the ideas of philosophers, historians, and sociologists, just as Adam Smith once did".

 Scholarship